top of page

 • Boils or abscesses: Pus-filled lumps that are tender and may need drainage

-Dr Daniel shares: “Rapidly spreading rashes, swelling, or pain — especially with fever — could indicate a bacterial infection.
-Don’t wait.
-These need prompt treatment.”
+Dr Daniel shares: “Rapidly spreading rashes, swelling, pain, or fever can signal bacterial infection.
+These should not be delayed.”

 When Should You Worry About a Rash?